yobasystems/helm-charts/mariadb/README.md

 # MariaDB Helm Chart

-This Helm chart deploys MariaDB on Kubernetes, using the `ghcr.io/yobasystems/alpine-mariadb:11.4.9` Container image.
+This Helm chart deploys MariaDB on Kubernetes, using the `ghcr.io/yobasystems/alpine-mariadb:11.4.9` container image.

 ## Chart Details